Formulas | Formula library

 Format a numeric salary for U.S. context

 This example uses the Amount field from the Salary object for a formula field in the Employment Record.
-You can modify the example to use a different field, such as fRecruit__Start_Salary__c field.
+You can modify the example to use a different field.
+For example, fRecruit__Start_Salary__c field.

 The formula formats the value as follows: